How to Apply

 The required forms consist of multiple sections:

-• Application – Part I: Applicant Information: This form is completed by the applicant to provide information about the applicant organization.
+• Applicant Information: This form is completed by the applicant to provide information about the applicant organization.

-• Application – Part II: Project Description: The purpose of the Project Summary/Abstract is to describe succinctly every major aspect of the proposed project.
-It should contain a statement of objectives and methods to be employed.
+• Project Description: The purpose of the project summary or abstract is to succinctly describe every major aspect of the proposed project.
+Applicants will identify outputs, outcomes, and evaluation and data collection methods.

-• Application – Part IV: Project Workplan: This is the description of how the project will be implemented, including project phases, activities, tasks, the names of the people responsible for each activity and task, and the corresponding due dates.
+• Project Workplan: This is the description of how the project will be implemented, including project phases, activities, tasks, the names of the people responsible for each activity and task, and the corresponding due dates.

-• Letters of Support are optional.
-To include letters of support or letters from other entities or individuals that state they will partner with the applicant on the project, they must be submitted as an attachment to the application.
-A maximum of up to five letters may be submitted as part of the application.
+• Letters of Support: These are optional.
+To include letters of support or letters from other entities or individuals that state they will partner with the applicant on the project, the letters must be submitted as an attachment to the application.
+A maximum of five letters may be submitted as part of the application.

-All forms requiring signatures must be signed by an authorized official before being submitted.
+All forms requiring signatures must be signed by an authorized official before submission.

 Application Submission and Delivery